 With cutting-edge technology and projections, the storied buildings of Old Montréal have also experienced a photogenic renewal that comes to life nightly before your eyes.

-Moment Factory’s Aura transforms the interior of the Notre-Dame Basilica into a symphony of lights and effects that literally bring the building to life.
+Moment Factory’s AURA Experience transforms the interior of the Notre-Dame Basilica into a symphony of lights and effects that literally bring the building to life.
 Out on the streets, the ghostly projections of Cité Mémoire tell the story of the city via a free multi-lingual app.
 And for those searching for a different view over the city, the Grande Roue de Montréal gives visitors and locals alike a bird’s eye view of the angled rooftops of the Old Port.

 Historical venues gone high tech

-The Phi Centre’s varied schedule of forward-looking conferences, live performances and installations has claimed a reputation as one of Montréal’s most inspiring venues.
+The PHI Centre’s varied schedule of forward-looking conferences, live performances and installations has claimed a reputation as one of Montréal’s most inspiring venues.

 Pointe-à-Callière’s 11 multifunctional rooms include the breathtaking views of the COGECO 360° Space overlooking the old city and the stately Mariners House.
 Built to showcase the earliest foundations of Montréal, this museum’s spaces showcase a perfect union between history and high tech.